top of page

 Coffee: my favourite self-care beverage

 As a parent, rest and self-care are even more difficult to come by.
-However they are still essential and should be treated as such.
+However, they are still essential and should be treated as such.
 Society likes to trick parents (especially mothers) into thinking that food, sleep or a shower count as self-care.

 Activities which are the bare minimum required for biological survival ARE NOT SELF-CARE.
 Please please please look after yourself and make time for yourself.
 You will be no good to anyone (especially yourself) if you burn out.

 We all need to rest, to think, and to reflect.
 We all need time for activities which bring us joy.
 We do not have to spend every waking moment working our arses off and wrecking our physical and mental health so the fat cats at the top can make a few more quid.
-If you are working your arse off, at least make sure you’re doing it for you: for something you enjoy and are passionate about.
+If you're working your arse off, at least make sure you’re doing it for you: for something you enjoy and are passionate about.

 I need to get better at dealing with this myself!
+A major challenge for my neurodivergent brain...

 For example, as a parent: